ChengYi0224/Final-Project/README.md

     *   tachie : the relative path of tachie image file
 *   dialogue.(name)
     *   character : the character that is speaking
     *   text : the content of dialogue.
-You can use <br> as break point, where player has to click "next" to continue the content.
+You can use < br > (without space in brackets) as break point, where player has to click "next" to continue the content.
     *   option(this is array, up to 4 elements)
         *   text : the text to be displayed
         *   next : the next dialogue name following this option